Blackstone Brewing Company: Production brewery (2011–present)

-Historical Significance of Location
+Historical significance of location

 Both Blackstone Restaurant and Brewery and Blackstone Brewing Company were built on the original land tract that was home to Nashville's first brewery.
 The Nashville Porter and Ale Brewery was founded by T.M.
 Burland in 1815 and operated for several decades, obtaining water from nearby Cockrill Spring.
 Beer historian and owner of the Nashville Brewing Company, Scott Mertie, sponsored a historical marker in 2019 recognizing the Nashville Porter and Ale Brewery, as well as memorializing Weins' role with Blackstone Brewing Co.

 Beers

 Blackstone's flagship beers include Chaser Pale (Kolsch), Nut Brown Ale and St. Charles Porter.
 Other brews include a series of India Pale Ales, stouts, Sour Ex-Girlfriend (a series of sour beers), as well as seasonal and other specialty beers.

-In 2016, Taylor partnered with long-time friend Scott Mertie to brew traditional European-style lagers through the historic Nashville Brewing Company.
+In 2016, Taylor and Wilkerson partnered with long-time friend, Scott Mertie, to brew traditional European-style lagers through the historic Nashville Brewing Company.
 These award-winning lagers are brewed in Blackstone's German brewhouse.
 They studied the production methods of the original company, which operated from 1859 to 1890, in order to produce the same lager beers that immigrants would have brewed in the late 19th century.

-Major Awards
+Major awards

 Blackstone Brewing Company has won numerous awards at the Great American Beer Festival and World Beer Cup.
 Blackstone's St. Charles Porter is the most awarded Brown Porter in the country.